gphanikumar/tpnotes/README.md

 ## Collaborators

 If you wish to make significant contributions to this repository, you are welcome as a collaborator.
-Drop me a line email and I will add you here so that you can push the changes to this repo yourself.
+Drop a line email and you will be added as a collaborator to this repo here so that you can push the changes to this repo yourself.

 # notebooks